pablosaa/pablosaa.github.io/about.md

 <br/>
 </p>
 <h4> About this web site </h4>
-I'm not a web developer by training but I do really have fun writing web sites.
+I'm not a web developer by training but I do really enjoy designing web sites.
 My last (current) site was developed using Jekyll, Markdown, CSS under GitHub-pages with Atom editor.
 Getting a lot of knowledge and inspiration from several sites and developers, mainly:<br/>
 <ul>
   <li><a title="W3school" href="http://www.w3schools.com">W3 School</a>,</li>
   <li><a title="Liquid doc" href="https://shopify.github.io/liquid">Liquid Language</a>,</li>